AG500/Metaheuristic-project/README.md

 F3 Shifted Rosenbrock's function:

 F4 Shifted Rastrigin's function:
 There is a lot of local and narrow optimums here.
-So
+In order to get a quick convergence with a good diversification i chos after several tries  a big number of particles, w>0.2 and  C1 >0.4.
+I set C2 at 1, wich is about two times bigger than C1 to get a fast convergence.

+D=50:

 F5 Shifted Griewank's function: